RattleyCooper/SimpleCaptcha/README.md

     sc = SimpleCaptcha('dummy')

-    # The data you receive on the client-size needs to be
+    # The data you receive on the client-side needs to be
     # unpacked and then displayed.

     img = sc.unpack(imagedata)